martinmeinke/recitube.com/README.md

 This is my attempt at solving this dilemma.

 Recitube fetches video transcripts from youtube.
-It then instruments Llama-3-8B to perform ingredient extraction.
+It then instruments Llama-3-8B to perform ingredient extraction in a "vanilla-RAG" fashion.
 It provides convenient links to Walmart and Amazon (Whole Foods) to make buying friction-free.

 This project is based on